sadjadeb/ReviewEval/README.md

 # Statistics

 ### Statistics of Quantifiable Metrics
 These metrics are defined and obtained using quantifiable methods.
 To compute these numbers on your own, you can run the "Process Raw Data" section of the notebooks provided for each venue in the [feature_extraction](feature_extraction/) folder.
+Also, to get the results for LLMs, you can run the LLM section of the same notebooks.

 | Metric                         | Dependency | NeurIPs | ICLR   | F1000  | SWJ     |
 |-------------------------------|------------|--------:|-------:|-------:|--------:|